nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

     val myMatrix = List(List(1,2), List(3,4), List(5,6))
 ```

 Now, let's set a goal.
 We want to add together every item in the matrix.
-By following our modular approach with functional building blocks and higher order functions as glue, we can confidently break down the problem into function sub-problems and compose them to arrive at a solution.
+By following our modular approach with functional building blocks and higher order functions as glue, we can confidently break down the problem into sub-problem functions and compose them to arrive at a solution.

 A matrix is a list of lists, so the first sub problem may be to sum all the items of each of these inner lists.
 In the first post of this series we covered how the higher-order function foldRight makes it easy to build a function to sum numbers in a list.
 Let's reuse that: